-1,3 Dimethylamylamine (DMAA) is a compound created as a nasal decongestant but is commonly used as a stimulant, nootropic, and weight loss aid.
+1,3 Dimethylamylamine (DMAA) is a compound created by Eli-Lilly in 1948 and then later trademarked as Forthane to be used as a nasal decongestant.
+Today it is commonly used as a stimulant, nootropic, party drug, and weight loss aid.
 Several products have claimed that DMAA is extracted from geranium flowers, however careful analysis of the plants has determined this to be mostly false (1, 2).

 Due to its stimulatory effects, DMAA is becoming increasingly popular in the bodybuilding community as a pre-workout supplement.
 DMAA is on the World Anti-Doping Agency’s (WADA) list of prohibited substances for in-competition use (3).

 DMAA acts similar to cocaine and methamphetamine, had a high potential for abuse and may result in serious side effects